This post may contain affiliate links, please see my disclosure policy to learn more.

-Simply place some chicken in the slow cooker, as usual I use Reynolds Slow Cooker Liners for extremely easy clean up.
-Sprinkle on a packet of dry ranch seasoning mix, top with sliced pepperoncini or banana peppers and butter.
+Simply place some chicken in the slow cooker, as usual, I use Reynolds Slow Cooker Liners for extremely easy cleanup.
+Sprinkle on a packet of dry ranch seasoning mix, and top with sliced pepperoncini or banana peppers and butter.

 You can use any form of chicken that you prefer.
 Chicken thighs or bone-in split chicken breasts, chicken drumsticks, boneless chicken breast, or tenderloins all work well.
 Chicken thighs can be a very affordable option.
 When using chicken thighs cut the butter in half, as they are pretty greasy.

 I like using frozen chicken breasts.
 They are more affordable than fresh chicken breasts and they hold up really well to the longer cooking time.
 Plus, I have a 40-pound box in the freezer that I scored for 99¢ a pound.
 According to Crockpot.com safety guidelines, “You can cook frozen meat in a Crock-Pot® Slow Cooker, but suggested cook time may need to be increased”.

 When the chicken is ready and has reached an internal temperature of 165ºF.
 You can take a couple of forks and shred the chicken if you wish.
 It will be very tender.
 Serve hot!

 Enjoy as a low-carb (Keto) meal on cauliflower rice or zoodles.
 Not into low-carb, serve on rice, mashed potatoes, tortilla shells or on a toasty bun with cheese.
 I made sure I’d have leftovers, so I can use them in quesadillas later this week.